 FanDuel Promo Code for Thursday Night Football: Bet $5, Get $300 in Bonus Bets if You Win

-Thursday Night Football takes center stage at Lambeau Field as the Green Bay Packers host the Washington Commanders, and FanDuel is giving new users 300 reasons to tune in.
-You can claim a ‘bet $5, get $300 in bonus bets if you win’ offer when you wager on the game.

-There are plenty of sportsbook promos to choose from, but FanDuel keeps the process simple.
-Win once, and you’ve got a full week to put those bonus bets to work across NFL Week 2 and beyond.
+Week 3 kicks off Thursday night as the Miami Dolphins travel to Buffalo and take on the Bills, and the FanDuel promo code offer is giving new users a chance to start the week strong.
+Place a $5 bet and, if it wins, you’ll get $300 in bonus bets to expand your wagering options for the rest of Week 3.
+It’s one of the simplest sportsbook promos for new users to take advantage of today.

-What you need to know about the FanDuel promo code for Thursday Night Football
+What to know about the FanDuel Sportsbook promo code for Thursday Night Football

-Getting started with the FanDuel welcome offer for Thursday Night Football is as easy as it gets.
-You don’t need a FanDuel promo code — simply sign up, make a minimum deposit of $5, and place your first wager of $5 or more on any eligible market.
-If your opening bet wins, FanDuel will credit $300 in bonus bets to your account within 72 hours.
-Bonus funds can be used across upcoming games, giving you more opportunities to boost your bankroll.
+No FanDuel promo code is needed to access this welcome offer.
+Simply register through the links on this page, deposit at least $5, and place your first wager.
+If that initial bet wins, $300 in bonus bets will be added to your account.

-Here is a breakdown of the key terms for the FanDuel welcome offer:

-- The offer is open to new FanDuel Sportsbook users who are 21 or older.
+- This offer is only available to new FanDuel Sportsbook users who are 21 or older.

-- Your opening wager of $5 or more must win to unlock $300 in bonus bets.
+- Your first bet of $5 or more must win to trigger the $300 in bonus bets.

-- Bonus funds expire seven days after being issued and carry a 1x playthrough requirement.
+- Bonus funds expire after seven days and require just a single playthrough.

-- Winnings from bonus bets are withdrawable, but the stake itself is not returned.
+- Any winnings from bonus bets are withdrawable; the original stake is not included.

-Since there’s no minimum odds requirement, the safest path is to back a heavy favorite to give yourself the best shot at triggering the $300 bonus.
+With no minimum odds requirement, you should opt for the biggest favorite you can find.
+While the payout may be small, the main advantage is securing $300 in bonus bets to use on other NFL matchups or betting markets..

 Bet $5 and get $300 in bonus bets if you win from FanDuel - CLAIM NOW